-- 6.436.45 The ability of a merged entity to raise prices may be constrained by the countervailing buyer power of its customers.
-Customers whoThere are commercially significant to the merged entity maydifferent ways in which a powerful customer might be able to discipline supplier pricing by: - switching,most commonly, customers can simply switch, or credibly threateningthreaten to switch their demand or a part thereof to another supplier, especially if the customers are well-informed about alternative sources of supply; - imposingeven where customers have no choice but to purchase the supplier's products, the customers may still be able to constrain prices if they are able to impose substantial costs on the merged entitysupplier, for example, by refusing to buy other products produced by the merged entitysupplier or by delaying purchases; - imposingcustomers may be able to impose costs on the merged entitysupplier through their own retail practices, for example, by positioning the merged entity'ssupplier's products in less favourable parts of their shops; - threateningcustomers might threaten to enter the market themselves, sell own-label products or sponsor market entry by covering the costs of entry, for example, through offering the new entrant a long-term contract;13 or
+- 6.45 The ability of a merged entity to raise prices may be constrained by the countervailing buyer power of its customers.
+Countervailing buyer power refers to the bargaining strength that the buyer has vis-à-vis the seller in commercial negotiations due to the buyer's commercial significance to the seller.
+Customers who are commercially significant to the merged entity may be able to discipline supplier pricing by: - switching, or credibly threatening to switch their demand or a part thereof to another supplier, especially if the customers are well-informed about alternative sources of supply; - imposing substantial costs on the merged entity, e.g. by refusing to buy other products produced by the merged entity or by delaying purchases; - imposing costs on the merged entity through their own retail practices, e.g. by positioning the merged entity's products in less favourable parts of their shops; - threatening to enter the market themselves, sell own-label products or sponsor market entry by covering the costs of entry, e.g. through offering the new entrant a long-term contract;13 or